inspec/inspec/docs/resources.rst

 processes -- DONE
 =====================================================
 Use the ``processes`` InSpec resource to test properties for programs that are running on the system.

 Syntax -- DONE
 -----------------------------------------------------
-A ``processes`` InSpec resource block declares the name of the process to be tested, and then declares one (or more) property/value pairs.
-For example:
+A ``processes`` InSpec resource block declares the name of the process to be tested, and then declares one (or more) property/value pairs:

 .. code-block:: ruby